oscdev-io/birdplan/docs/protocol-bgp.md

 This will result hopefully in traffic being drained from this peer.

-This is also a global option (above), which will activate global_shutdown on all peers.
+There is also a global option (above), which will activate global_shutdown on all peers.

 An example is however below...